 LOS ANGELES PUBLIC LIBRARY

 The Los Angeles Public Library offers numerous opportunities to thousands of volunteers throughout the system's flagship Central Library and 72 branches.
 Each location has different volunteer needs, so not all opportunities will be available at all locations.
-At this time the Central Library is only recruiting for Adult Literacy Tutors and Teachers, Docents, Teen Volunteers, STAR Volunteers, and Veterans' Benefits Coaches.
 For more info about volunteer opportunities, contact your local library or call 213-228-7490.

 LAX PUP PROGRAM

 The Pets Unstressing Passengers (PUP) program at LAX provides stress relief and comfort to airport passengers through interaction with pets.
 Therapy dogs in red "Pet Me" vests and handlers in red shirts roam the departures levels in the gate areas of each terminal, visiting passengers awaiting flights and providing comfort.

 PUP volunteer applicants must have at least one year experience working with a recognized dog therapy organization.
 The dogs must be privately owned and be at least two years old.
 All PUP volunteers and dogs must be registered with Alliance of Therapy Dogs, a national organization that registers, insures and supports members who are involved in volunteer animal-assisted activities.
 Each volunteer goes through an initial meet and greet and walkthrough with their dog to make sure there is a good fit for both volunteer and dog.
 Next is in-terminal training to learn about LAX and how to assist passengers.
 In addition, handlers are fingerprinted and badged.
 Each dog and handler works one weekly shift for one to two hours at one assigned terminal.
 Submit your online application at the PUP program page.